Nurqchanell/-NUR-Q_Audit_Standard/SECURITY.md

 ## Reporting a Vulnerability

-We take the security of NUR seriously.
-If you believe you have found a security vulnerability, please do NOT open a public issue.
+We take the security of NUR very seriously.
+If you believe you have found a security vulnerability, please **do NOT** open a public issue or discuss it publicly.

-Instead, please report it privately by emailing: **NeutralPoint1@proton.me**
+Instead, report it privately by emailing:
+**NeutralPoint1@proton.me**

 Please include the following in your report:
-- A description of the vulnerability.
+- A clear description of the vulnerability
-- Steps to reproduce (POC).
+- Steps to reproduce (ideally with a proof-of-concept)
-- Potential impact.
+- Potential impact

-We will acknowledge your report within 48 hours and provide a timeline for a fix.
+We will acknowledge receipt of your report within **48 hours** and aim to provide a detailed response (including timeline for fix) within **7 days**.

+Thank you for helping keep NUR secure.